 - Explore what types of data you should be collecting and how to utilize that data

-- Highlight which softwares may benefit your efforts
+- Highlight which software may benefit your efforts

 - Look at different examples of database marketing in action